-Chamber Ensemble, Accordions, Brass and MSO highlight Brown County Civic Music Association seasonApril 17th, 2016
+Chamber group, brass and men’s a capella groups, trio and MSO highlight Brown County Civic Music Association seasonApril 17th, 2016

 All concerts begin at 7:30 p.m. in Ralph Holter Auditorium at Green Bay West High School.
 A season ticket for the five concerts is $80 for adults and $25 for students.
 Tickets are available online and individual concert tickets are sold at the door.

 As an incentive to new members, those who buy a 2016-17 membership by this season’s final concert, May 21 with the Milwaukee Symphony Orchestra, may attend that concert as a special bonus — six concerts for the price of five.